pgiardiniere/personal-site/src/routes/projects/+page.md

 # TraffickCam Search

 The web search app used by partner investigators.
-They submit an images to search, along with some optional text & location boundaries to our API, which returns them the most similar set of images, as well as the exact hotel chain & room those images came from.
+They submit an images to search, along with some optional text & location boundaries to our API, which returns them the most similar set of images, as well as the exact hotel location & room those images came from.

 <br>